 To Commander-in-Chief Kenneth T. Wheeler I wish to express my sincere thanks for the appointment as National Chaplain.
-The office is a challenge, and it was a double privilege to serve with a Commander-in-Chief who is a resident and member in the Granite State.
+The o lo a challenge, and it was a double privilege to serve with a Comman e Chief who is a resident and member in the Granite State.

-I have endeavored to send sympathy letters or cards to all who have experienced the loss of a loved one, and I sincerely hope that some degree of comfort has been granted those in sorrow.
-To those whose gift I did not hear about, I would like to offer this prayer as consolation to all who have lost dear ones during the past year:
+I have endeavored to send sympathy letters or cards to all who have experienced the loss of a loved one, and I sincerely hope that some derive of comfort has been granted those in sorrow.
+To those whose give I do not hear about, I would like to offer this prayer as consolation to all the have lost dear ones during the past year:

-God of our life, there are days when the burdens we carry chafe our shoulders and weigh us down; when the road seems dreary and endless, the skies gray and threatening; when our lives have no music in them, and our hearts are lonely, and our souls have lost their courage.
-Flood the path with light, we beseech thee; turn our eyes to where the skies are full of promise; tune our hearts to brave music; give us the sense of comradeship with heroes and saints of every age; and so quicken our spirits that we may be able to encourage the souls of all who journey with us on the road of life, to thy honor and glory.
+God of our life, there are days when the burdens we carry el-fe our shoulders and weigh us down; when the road seems in and endless, the skies gray and threatening; when our lives no music in them, and our hearts are lonely, and our soul lost their courage.
+Flood the path with light, we beseech thee, the our eyes to where the skies are full of promise; tune our less to brave music; give us the sense of comradeship with heroes and saints of every age; and so quicken our spirits that we may be able to encourage the souls of all who journey with us on the road of life, to thy honor and glory.
 Amen.